burakataly/Omnet-Protocol---Exchange-Matching-Engine/readme.md

 - Manages the socket connection from client to server.
 - listens the raw byte data from the server and forwards it to the OuchGateway.

+**OrderBook Logic**:
+- Adds buy orders into buyOrderList in descending price order.
+- Adds sell orders into sellOrderList in ascending price order.
+- Matches buy and sell orders if prices are the same and adds the match into matchList.

 ## How to Run

 1. Run `MatchingEngineMain.java` to start the matching engine server.